doctorblinch/fennec-fox-cast/README.md

 ## What is Fennec Fox?

-Alter is a streaming platform which allows to communicate via voice or video with your friends or find new ones.
+Fennec Fox is a streaming platform which allows to communicate via voice or video with your friends or find new ones.

 -------------------------------------------------
 ## Minimum plan